sidrao2006/dynamic_cached_fonts/README.md

 ![Demo 1]

-Or a button is clicked
+Or when a button is clicked

 ```dart
 ElevatedButton(